Beni imo, sweet potato from Okinawa 沖縄の紅芋

-The beni imo, a "super-food"
+The beni-imo, a "super-food"

-In addition to having this striking color - which comes from the same molecule giving the violet color to blueberries and red cabbage - the Okinawan sweet potato is officially recognized as a "superfood".
+In addition to its striking color - which comes from the same molecule giving the violet color to blueberries and red cabbage - the Okinawan sweet potato is officially recognized as a "superfood".
 First, it's very rich in fiber.
 Also, one potato contains four times the daily dose of vitamin A needed for an adult, and half the daily vitamin C requirement.

 Cheesecakes and purple brownies

 In the village of Yomitan, there is a large shop dedicated to beni-imo desserts (tourist attraction), near Cape Zampa.
 Here, you can see the manufacture of many typical cakes and taste different kinds of wagashi (Japnese sweets) using beni-imo.
 Do try the purple cheesecake or brownies!
 You must try some of these desserts at least once!

 This potato is everywhere, in cakes, in bread and pastries, and in ice creams...
 The most famous is the beni-imo tart, which looks like a small boat filled with swirls of piped purple cream.
 It is one of Okinawa's favorite.
 In addition, many products such as small ice creams or beni-imo chocolates are also found in Okinawa.
 You can also buy it in powdered form, and prepare your own at home!